What Do Stink Bugs Look Like?

 What are the common colors of stink bugs?

 Stink bugs come in a variety of hues.
 The color palette usually includes shades of brown, green, and gray.
-For instance, the brown marmorated stink bug is a mottled combination of browns and grays, whereas the green stink bug, as its name suggests, is primarily green.
+This table summarizes the common colors and notable characteristics of various stink bug species, helping to differentiate between them and understand their ecological adaptations:

 What is the difference between green and brown stink bugs?